mccallw23/sudokuSolver/README.md

 1. A sudoku board must be 9x9.
 2. Each row must contain the numbers [1-9] with no repetition.
 3. Each column must contain the numbers [1-9] with no repetition.
-4. each 3x3 "cell" must contain the numbers [1-9] with no repetition.
+4. Each 3x3 "cell" must contain the numbers [1-9] with no repetition.

 This module is capable of randomly generating and returning an sudoku board with just 1 unique solution to be solved.
 It is also capable of completely solving a given 9x9 sudoku board if a solution exists.